 - To avoid a memory leak, any GC\PARM\BLK created must be deleted using the gc\util\delete\parm\blk() function. - Insertion of data that exceeds 255 bytes in length is only supported for specific setID/parmID pairs.
-Refer to the appropriate Global Call Technology Guide for information on maximum data length for each setID/parmID pair.

 - If this function returns GC\ERROR to indicate failure, use the gc\ErrorInfo() function to retrieve the reason for the error.
 See the "Error Handling" section in the Dialogic Global Call API Programming Guide.
 All Global Call error codes are defined in the gcerr.h file. - Attempting to insert data greater than 255 bytes in length using a setID/parmID pair that does not support extended-length data produces an error indication.
 In this situation, the gc\ErrorInfo() function returns the value EGC\INVPARM.